mikegleen/modes/doc/source/README.rst

    named in the **attribute** statement.
 -  **column** This is the basic command to display the text of an element.
+-  **multiple** Like column except it produces a delimiter-separated list of values.
 -  **count** Displays the number of occurrences of an element under its parent.